 To be able to monitor the databases only the plug-in is required in addition to the agent on the database server.
 The Linux, AIX, Solaris, HP-UX and Windows operating systems are currently supported.
 No further additional software will be required for a monitoring, either on the Checkmk-Instance or on the database server.

 The following description is for an installation in Linux.
-The procedure as described is also applicable to the other Unix-like operating systems.
+The procedure as described is also applicable to other Unix-like operating systems.
 The fundamentals for an installation under Windows will be covered below.
 Likewise for an installation using the Agent Bakery.

 2. Initial configuration